Angry Harry

 If the current low 500 count for male victims reflects a lower propensity for women to engage in domestic violence, then the 1400 count of three decades ago must have reflected a much higher propensity for women to engage in domestic violence.

 This would imply that women have become far less aggressive over the past three decades.
-But this flies completely in the face of reality!
+But this flies completely in the face of reality.
 There is no question at all that women have become far more assertive and more aggressive over the recent years.

 Furthermore, if one talks to police officers 'off the record' it is quite clear from their sentiments that most calls relating to domestic violence come from women who are attempting to use the police services as an offensive weapon, not a defensive one.